+- computer, either a PC or a mobile device,

-- a monitor or display screen,
+- monitor or display screen,

-- a camera,
+- camera,

 - tracking and sensing systems (GPS, compass, accelerometer),

-- a network infrastructure,
+- network infrastructure,

-- a marker a physical object where the real and virtual environments are fused together.
+- marker a physical object where the real and virtual environments are fused together.

-As for the software used, this is:
+As for the software used, this consists of:

 - an application or program running locally,

-- Web services,
+- Web services.

-- a content server.
+- content server.